Empowering Our Appalachian Trail Community

 Hiking tourists are an important part of the financial economic impact and culture of our mountain communities.

+The southern Appalachian mountains suffered tremendous historical damage in the fall of 2024 due to hurricane Helene.
+The losses were staggering.
+The recovery will take many years and will require us all to work together like we never have before!
 TOGETHER we have the ability to drive meaningful change!
 United we can have a powerful impact to accomplish great things!

 THE PEOPLE ARE THE TRAIL!